hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 * **The expectations for publishing a SIGGRAPH paper have grown steadily since the switch to a journal model in 2003, and they have become far too burdensome**
 * Papers with good ideas get rejected because reviewers demand very extensive experiments and very highly polished results.
 * Many of these extra experiments aren’t really necessary
 * **Papers are getting longer and longer.**  Twenty years ago, the nominal page _limit_ was 8 pages.
 Anecdotally it seems like papers are now _averaging_ around 14 pages.
 This is an unnecessary burden on authors, reviewers, and readers.
-Some 16 page papers would have been better as 8 page papers.
+Some 16 page submissions would have been better as 8 page submissions.
 * The second reviewing phase is an additional burden on authors and committee.
 The committee occasionally requires unnecessary extra experiments.
 * The high evaluation standards do not lead to papers with better ideas.
 	* There have always been plenty of SIGGRAPH papers that are "incremental" in their actual intellectual contribution, but this is not a bad thing